The Complete Deer Mounting Guide

 Best for: Minimalist aesthetic enthusiasts; people wanting faster turnaround; hunters on budget; collectors interested in the anatomical beauty of the skull itself.

-The entire deer—all four legs, torso, and head—is sculpted internally and mounted on a decorative base.
-This is the most ambitious and costly option, requiring genuine museum-level craftsmanship.
-For more details, see our deer taxidermy cost breakdown.
+The entire deer, all four legs, torso, and head, is sculpted internally and mounted on a decorative base.
+This is the most ambitious and costly floor-mounted option, requiring genuine museum-level craftsmanship.
+Sometimes loosely called a "pedestal mount" in marketing copy, though traditional taxidermy terminology reserves "pedestal mount" for a shoulder mount on a vertical base.

-What it looks like: A full, standing deer in a natural pose—walking, alert, or rearing.
-The best pedestal mounts are indistinguishable from a living animal at first glance.
-For more details, see our deer mount pose options.
+What it looks like: A full, standing deer in a natural pose, walking, alert, or rearing.
+The best life-size mounts are hard to distinguish from a live deer at a glance.

 Best for: Exceptional specimens or significant hunting stories; lodge and showroom displays; serious collectors prioritizing museum-quality craftsmanship; hunters wanting their best mount preserved.

 What determines quality: Everything.
-Leg anatomy must be perfect—misaligned legs are immediately obvious.
+Leg anatomy must be perfect, misaligned legs are immediately obvious.
 Body proportions, muscle definition, posture, facial expression, eye direction, ear position, and coat texture all compound.
-Only experienced, award-winning taxidermists should attempt full-body work.
+Only experienced, award-winning taxidermists should attempt life-size work.
 Mistakes cost thousands and are irreversible.

 Life-Size Wall Mount

-Similar to pedestal but mounted directly to a wall in a walking, standing, or rearing pose.
+Similar to a full-body life-size mount but anchored directly to a wall in a walking, standing, or rearing pose rather than sitting on a base.
 This is the most dramatic presentation and is rarely seen outside hunting lodges, museums, or high-end collector spaces.

 Cost range: $4,000–$9,000+